skijit/notes/programming/data-sci/kaggle-courses/python.md

   print("this is printed")
 ```
 - colon indicates a new code block
-  - subsequent lines which are indendented are part of that code block
+  - **indentation matters bigtime**: subsequent lines which are indendented are part of that code block
 - strings can be marked by single or double quotes
 - example of python operator overloading